 Method A, MFR

 - With this method, the extrudate is cut at constant intervals and its mass is determined by an Analysenwaageanalytical balance.

 - The test result is the extruded mass per unit of time, which is stated in g/10 min.

 - An operator must be present for the entire test sequence and therefore, it can be automated only to a limited extent.

 Method B, MVR

 - This method determines the extruded volume of the polymer melt at regular intervals as opposed to the mass of the extrudate.
 The extrusion plastometer must be equipped with a piston displacement transducer.
 The MVR result is the extruded material volume per unit of time.
 It is specified in cm³/10 min and is calculated from the distance the piston travels per unit of time.

 - When melting with a homogeneous density distribution, the melt density can be used to convert the MVR value to an MFR value.
 If the plastic is unfilled, this is often not possible to do with a high level of accuracy due to the inhomogeneous distribution of the filler.

 - A significant advantage of this method is the elimination of mechanical cutting.
-The entire test sequence can be performed without any additional operator influence.
+The entire test sequence can be performed without influence by the operator.

 - With many polyolefins it is common to state the MVR value for different load levels and determine the flow rate ratio (FRR).
 This requires measurements from several fillings when simple extrusion plastometers are used.
 Extrusion plastometers equipped with an automatic load change unit can measure measurement series across multiple load levels from a single filling of the extrusion barrel.